 Resistance training, also known as strength training, helps to build muscle mass.

-Increased lean muscle mass helps to boost our metabolism allowing us to burn more calories at rest.
+Increased lean muscle mass helps to boost our metabolism.
+This allows us to burn more calories at rest.

-You can use free weights such as dumbbells or a weight plate, weight machines, circuit classes, or even body weight exercises, such as squats, to accomplish this.
+You can use free weights such as dumbbells, weight machines, or do circuit classes.
+You can even perform bodyweight exercises, such as squats to accomplish this.

-This includes legs (hamstrings, quads, and glutes), hips, back, abs, chest, shoulders, and arms (biceps and triceps).
+This includes legs (hamstrings, quads, and glutes), hips, back, abs, chest, shoulders, and arms.

-When adding in strength exercises to your routine it’s recommended to meet with a personal trainer or fitness coach to ensure you are using proper form to avoid injury such as when to use an overhand grip or what your starting position should look like for various exercises.
+When adding strength exercises to your routine it’s recommended to meet with a personal trainer or fitness coach.

 It’s also important to take proper rest days in between training sessions.